How much data do I need?

 Use Wi-Fi whenever possible: When connected to Wi-Fi, you will be using data from the Wi-Fi network, and not from your mobile network provider.
 This means any data used will not be deducted from your monthly allowance.
 If you’re out in public, there are often public Wi-Fi networks that you can connect to, such as in Cafes or on public transport.

-Enable data saving mode: Data saving mode is a setting that is available for all iOS and Android phones.
+Enable data saving mode: Data saving mode is a setting that is available for all iPhones and Android phones.
 When enabled, apps will try to use less data with a range of techniques.
 For example, YouTube will play videos at a lower quality rate by default.
 Apps such as Facebook will also disable autoplaying videos.
 Your phone’s operating system will also try to restrict the amount of data it uses, by limiting the amount of times it checks for push notifications, preventing apps from downloading the latest updates automatically, and many other optimisations.

 Download music and videos when you’re connected to Wi-Fi: Apps such as YouTube, Netflix and Spotify allow you to save music and videos to your phone when you’re connected to Wi-Fi.
 This will allow you to watch or listen later when you’re not connected to Wi-Fi, without using any mobile data.
 This technique is known as caching.
 Most music streaming apps such as Spotify and Apple Music will automatically cache music that you listen to often.